roneyrao/react-loading-signal/README.md

 ## Styles

 In bundled version, Classes are all prepended with `LoadingSignal__`.
-Details please refer to `/styles/LoadingSignal.css`.
+Details please refer to `/styles/LoadingSignal.css`. (`src/styles/LoadingSignal.css` in source code.)

 ## API